 - Trade Under Trump: Challenges and Opportunities Facing the Apparel and Retail Industries

 In the first year of the Trump presidency, the apparel and retail industry has had its fair share of international trade issues influencing day-to-day operations.
-International Trade partner Paul Rosenthal and special counsel Laura Rabinowitz will be joined by Jeff Chester, Senior Director of Global Logistics and Transportation for Spanx, to discuss how retail and apparel companies can navigate current trade issues and plan for the future.
+International Trade partner Paul Rosenthal will be joined by Jeff Chester, senior director of global logistics and transportation for Spanx, to discuss how retail and apparel companies can navigate current trade issues and plan for the future.
 Topics will include NAFTA renegotiation; bilateral versus multilateral trade agreements; Trump’s ‘get-tough’ approach to China; and Customs enforcement and supply chain issues.

 - The View from Capitol Hill: Top Legislative Priorities Affecting the Fashion and Retail Industry in 2018

-One year into the Trump presidency and the 115th Congress, Government Relations advisors Dana Wood and Lee Terry will discuss the President’s evolving agenda and what issues may dominate the news cycle – and affect the retail industry – in 2018.
-The presenters will review tax reform, the budget/appropriations processes, and legislative priorities, including infrastructure reform and spending.
+One year into the Trump presidency and the 115th Congress, Kelley Drye government relations co-chairs Paul Rosenthal and Dana Wood will be joined by senior advisor and former Congressman Lee Terry and Macy's Inc. group vice president of government and public affairs, Charles Miller, to discuss the President’s evolving agenda and what issues may dominate the news cycle – and affect the retail industry – in 2018.
+The presenters will review tax reform, the budget/appropriations processes, and legislative priorities, including infrastructure reform and data security.
 They will also analyze the upcoming 2018 House and Senate races.

 - Before The Ballot Box: Complying with Ethics, Lobbying, and Campaign Finance Laws Heading Into the 2018 Elections